Family Fun - Spring / Summer

 The ever-climbing exhibits of the Canadian Museum for Human Rights (CMHR) bring families on an empathetic journey through past, present and future human rights issues.
 Several of the interactive galleries demonstrate how children have made a difference in the world, providing an inspirational model for your young ones.

 A tour at one of the most visually striking buildings in the city, the Royal Canadian Mint sees families exploring interactive displays including Olympic medals that were created here.
-The Mint also affords ypu withthe opportunity to hold a $500,000 gold bar, while you can also witness how millions of coins are produced for countries around the world.
+The Mint also affords you with the opportunity to hold a $500,000 gold bar, while you can also witness how millions of coins are produced for countries around the world.

-Many of Winnipeg’s museums and attractions are free of charge, and are a great way to discover the city’s history and culture.
+Several of Winnipeg’s museums and cultural landmarks are available to visit for just a few bucks, providing visitors with an affordable way to discover the city’s history and culture.

 EVENTS FOR THE WHOLE FAMILY

 Finally, you can join the fans in the stands at Winnipeg’s pro sports teams.
-The CFL Winnipeg Blue Bombers and brand-new soccer team Valour FC call Investors Group Field Home, while right in the middle of downtown you’ll find Shaw Park, where you can catch the Winnipeg Goldeyes baseball club in action.
+The CFL Winnipeg Blue Bombers and the soccer team Valour FC call IG Field home, while right in the middle of downtown you’ll find Shaw Park, where you can catch the Winnipeg Goldeyes baseball club in action.